Isla de Providencia, Colombia’s unspoilt paradise island

 7. Chill in an Isla de Providencia beach bar

 Popping up on almost every list of things to do on Isla de Providencia is Roland’s Reggae Bar.
-The best evening of the week to go is a Sunday (remember that for the rest of 2019 the police come to shut the party down at 7pm).
+The best evening of the week to go is a Sunday.
 Expect banging dancehall and reggae music and coco loco cocktails served in fresh coconuts around the firepit.
-People drunkenly swing on ropes off palm trees and chill in the sea.
+People drunkenly swing on ropes tied to palm trees and chill in the sea.

 The locals in Roland’s Reggae Roots Bar tended to either keep to themselves – sitting on their motorbikes next to the toilets instead at a table – or were very obviously there with the sole intention of picking up an exotic blonde girl.